 The fair value of the debt instruments at amortized cost that are actively traded in organized financial markets is determined by reference to quoted market bid prices at the close of business as of the reporting date.
-Fair value and carrying value of debt instruments at amortized cost amounted to \$28.00 million and \$27.29 million as at December 31, 2020 and 2019, respectively (see Note 9).
+Fair value of debt instruments at amortized cost amounted to \$31.85 million and \$29.32 million, while its carrying amounts are \$31.15 million and \$28.0 million as at December 31, 2021 and 2020, respectively (see Note 9).